cn0047/stash/ed/r/rest/README.md

 REST - software architectural style.

 Properties:
-* Performance (Servers and clients may be replaced and developed independently).
+* Performance (servers and clients may be replaced and developed independently).
 * Scalability to support large numbers of components.
 * Simplicity of interfaces.
 * Stateless (RESTful APIs).